 A drop-box is located in the Administration Building for all outgoing mail.
-Letters will be picked up each day - except Saturday, Sunday, and legal holidays.

-A locked mailbox in the Administration Building will be assigned to each student and students will be responsible for their own key.
-Students will be charged \$10.00 for a lost key.
-Mail will be placed in the students' boxes by office personnel each day with the exception of Saturday, Sunday, and legal holidays.
-This box will also serve as a receptacle for official Trinity memos, tests, papers, and other official Trinity notifications.

-The mailbox usage is not extended to students for the promotion of advertising of any personal enterprise or church related announcements.
-The Dean of Students, prior to the distribution of materials, must approve any exceptions to this policy.
+Letters will be picked up each day - except Saturday, Sunday and legal holidays.
+A locked mailbox in the Administration Building will be assigned to each student, and students will be responsible for their key.
+Traditional students will be charged \$10.00 for a lost key.
+Mail will be placed in the students' boxes by office personnel each day except for Saturday, Sunday, and legal holidays.
+The student's mailbox will also serve as a receptacle for official Trinity College memos, tests, papers, and other official Trinity College notifications.
+Mailbox usage is not extended to students for the promotion or advertising of any personal enterprise or church- related announcements.
+The Dean of Students, before the distribution of materials, must approve any exceptions to this policy.